Deploy with Helm

 First of all you need to import in your pipeline from the shared configuration the settings for the internal Helm repository (or any other external repository that you have setup in Codefresh).
 This will make available the internal Helm repository to your pipeline so that it can push/pull Helm charts from it.

-Once that is done you can change your pipeline to also store the chart first and then deploying it.
+Once that is done you can change your pipeline to also store the chart first and then deploy it.

 Here is the whole pipeline: